Table of Contents

 “It can be very difficult to know who to trust in this industry,” Justice says.
 “So, transparency is something we strive for no matter what we’re doing – whether it’s what’s in a tincture, what the background of this genetic is, or what the data we collect says.”

-She delivers on that promise, too.
+She delivers on that promise, too with robust CBD science.
 The results of her studies are posted publicly on SlideShare.
 In addition, she’s partnered with Clemson University to conduct additional research – and influence the next generation of cannabis scientists.

 “Cannabis is so exciting because there’s been so little research done,” she says.
 “I just fell in love with this plant and the opportunities for research.”